puranikvinit/0xcode/content/projects.md

 - A platform for seamless travel in Dakshina Kannada and Udupi regions, aiding curation and execution.
 - Designed a high-level system architecture, database ER diagram, and application feature list.
-- Creating a custom-curated travel path with OpenStreetMaps and MapBox SDK and API for Flutter’s map-based UI.
+- Created a custom-curated travel path with OpenStreetMaps and MapBox SDK and API for Flutter’s map-based UI.
 - Setup frontend interface for searching activities, trips and places on the map.